 Upon closer inspection, it appears as if the device has wheels and is possibly a bike or wheelbarrow, although the up-right “RCN” suggests that held in it’s intended position for use:

-Well, I said Stade Bagnérais weren’t going to get another mention but this heroic chap has melted my heart, proudly risking his life by waving his team’s white and black isolated in the middle of a Narbonne ocean:
+Well, we said Stade Bagnérais weren’t going to get another mention, but this heroic chap has melted our hearts, proudly risking his life by waving his team’s white and black isolated in the middle of a Narbonne ocean:

 The next important thing to know is that some people from a running club were out running that day.
 Classic Paris:

 Their sweet Adidas singlets with stripes running down the sides are actually well worth a closer look.
 And that dude just seems like a cool guy, we genuinely hope he’s doing well these days wherever he is:

 Next up, in what is clearly a display of flagrant public corruption, some police officers casually receive a bribe in the form of alcoholic beverages for God only knows why: